Channel apps

 * specified in the options (see {@link ChannelValidateOptions.mode}).
 If specific fields are missing or invalid,

-* appropriate error messages should be provided using {@link ChannelContentResult.addError}.
-Any errors that are
+* provide appropriate error messages using {@link ChannelContentResult.addError}.
+You should provide any errors that are

-* not linked to a specific field should be provided using {@link ChannelContentResult.addToast}.
+* not linked to a specific field using {@link ChannelContentResult.addToast}.
 If no errors of

-* either type are returned, the validation is considered successful, and the operation will be allowed to proceed.
+* either type are returned, the validation is considered successful, and the operation is allowed to proceed.

 * @async